alexxander/jq-tools/packages/jq/README.md

 # @jq-tools/jq

 This library intends to implement a fully functional jq interpreter that could be used in the browser or in Node.js.
-As of now, only the parser is available, but I hope to add a formatter and an interpreter soon.

 For more info about the jq language see its official [homepage](https://stedolan.github.io/jq/).